strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 If this throws an error that it cannot find the file or directory, navigate into `/Library/Java/` (or how ever deep you can) and create a new folder named `JavaVirtualMachines` followed by creating a file named `openjdk-11.jdk`.
 The folder structure after everything is said and done should look like `/Library/Java/JavaVirtualMachines/openjdk-11.jdk`.
-After doing that run the command at the beginning again and this should link the file and allow you to use maven with openJDK version 11.
+After doing that run the command at the beginning again and this should link the file and allow you to use maven with OpenJDK version 11.

 ### Kubernetes or OpenShift Cluster